-Under EC Council Directive (2003/48/EC) on the taxation of savings income in the form of interest payments (the "Savings Directive"), member states of the European Union ("Member States") are required to provide to the tax or other relevant authorities of other Member States details of payments of interest and other similar income paid by a person within its jurisdiction to, or collected by such an individual for, an individual, or certain other types of entities, resident in another Member State, except that Austria has instead opted to impose a withholding system in relation to such payments, deducting tax at the rate of 35%, for a transitional period unless during such period it elects otherwise (the ending of such transitional period being dependent on the conclusion of certain other agreements relating to information exchange relating to such payments with certain other countries).
+The European Union has adopted Council Directive (2003/48/EC) regarding the taxation of savings income in the form of interest payments (the "Savings Directive").
+Under the Savings Directive, member states of the European Union ("Member States") are required to provide to the tax or other relevant authorities of other Member States details of payments of interest and other similar income paid by a person within its jurisdiction to an individual, or certain other types of persons, resident in another Member State, except that Austria and Luxembourg have instead opted to impose a withholding system in relation to such payments, deducting tax at the rate of 35%, for a transitional period unless during such period they elect otherwise (the ending of such transitional period being dependent on the conclusion of certain other agreements relating to information exchange with certain other countries).
+Luxembourg has announced that it will no longer impose the withholding system as from January 1, 2015 and will provide details of payments of interest and other similar income as from that date.
 A number of non-European Union countries, and certain dependent or associated territories of certain Member States, have agreed to adopt similar measures (either regarding the provision of information or transitional withholding).

 On March 24, 2014, the Council of the European Union adopted a directive amending the Savings Directive, which, when implemented, will amend and broaden the scope of the requirements above.
-Member States have until January 1, 2016 to adopt the national legislation necessary to comply with this amending directive, and the amendments must be applied from January 1, 2017.
+Member States have until January 1, 2016 to adopt the national legislation necessary to comply with this amending directive.